18mr/18mr/communities/_posts/2020-04-21-unmasking-yp.md

 <h1> Yellow Peril + Placemaking </h1>

-If imagined fear of a foreign threat is step one in the Yellow Peril playbook, then the eradication of the enemy within is step two.
+The imagined fear of a foreign threat is step one in the Yellow Peril playbook.
+The next, is often, the eradication of an enemy within.
 Our physical space determines how we survive.
-Yellow Peril has impacted Asian American settlement and space throughout history and continues to be embedded in placemaking today.
+Notions of Yellow Peril have impacted Asian American communities and space throughout history and continues to be embedded in placemaking today.

 <center><img src="/static/images/featured/unmask_place1.jpg" hspace="" style="width: 100%; height: 100%"></center>